Articles

 The real cost of late payment

-Do the maths on your own numbers.
-If you've got fifteen customers averaging eight dozen a week each, and three of them are consistently two weeks behind, you're carrying the equivalent of 48 dozen in unpaid invoices at all times.
-That's stock you've bought feed for, collected, graded, packed, and delivered - and you're funding it until they get around to paying.
+The maths is worth doing.
+If a producer has fifteen customers averaging eight dozen a week each, and three of them are consistently two weeks behind, that's the equivalent of 48 dozen in unpaid invoices at all times.
+Stock that's been bought feed for, collected, graded, packed, and delivered - funded by the producer until the customer gets around to paying.

 Small producers often absorb this because each individual amount feels small.
 But in aggregate, late payment is an interest-free loan from you to your customers, funded by your feed bill.